Capital Project Update – Q4 2020

 Project description & goals: Prioritized roadway overlays across the townsite to prolong the life of the road surface.

-- Marmot St
+- St Julien Way

-At town wide pavement condition assessment was also carried out in August 2019.
+A town wide pavement condition assessment was also carried out in August 2019.
 The report provides detailed recommendations for the next 10 years of overlay budget.
 The report indicates that the overall condition of Banff’s entire roadway network has slightly improved since the 2013 assessment.
 The report also finds that current level of funding is slightly less than is required to maintain the overall network at its current average condition and recommends increasing yearly spending to an average of $650,000.
 Given the condition of the roadway network has improved slightly since 2013 at the current budget of 550,000, administration is not recommending increase budget funding at this time.
 We will continue to monitor roadway condition and may return to Council to ask for more funding in the future.

 Sidewalk Improvement Program